Jordhan-Carvalho/gatsby-portfolio/src/posts/about me/aboutMe.md

 ### Current path

 Althoug geology taught so many great things and had a great part on what a i became today...
-After the college, I decided to take a leap of faith and dive completly on doing what i really enjoy, to focus entirly on programming and web development.
+After the college, I decided to take a leap of faith and dive completly on doing what i really enjoy, to focus entirly on programming.

 ![grateful](./grateful.jpg)